paulselvi2022/FullStack-Student-Information-System/README.md

 ---

-<p align="center">In this project,Student informations such as name and address are collected and stored inside a database.
+<p align="center">In this project,Student informations such as name and address are collected and stored inside a database using MySql database,SpringBoot,React.js and Postman API Platform.
     <br>
 </p>